Nuclear binding energy predictions based on BP neural network: The residual interaction and BP neural network

 \subsection{BP neural network}

-BP (back-propagation) neural network [39-42] was proposed by Rumelhart and McClelland in 1986.
+Ref.
+[30] uses Bayesian neural networks to construct prediction models to study nuclear masses.
+The Learning Process of Bayesian Neural Networks: (1) Based on the characteristics and experience of the problem, determine the types of network nodes and their value status; (2) determine the network structure by experience or training; (3) determine the conditional probability table for each node by experience or training, for a comprehensive review, see Refs.
+[39-40].
+The calculation of the conditional probability table in a Bayesian neural network method is an important part of using the proposed method to study nuclear masses.
+Inspired by [23-33], our paper describes and predicts the residual interaction based on the BP neural network method, thus describing and predicting the nuclear masses.
+BP (back-propagation) neural network [41-47] was proposed by Rumelhart and McClelland in 1986.
 Multi-layer feedforward neural network trained by error back propagation algorithm is the most representative and widely used neural network learning model.
-According to the learning rule, the neural network can adjust the weighted value of the link chain to achieve the convergence of the target through training.
-BP neural network architecture is composed of several layers of interconnected neurons, usually including input layer, output layer and several hidden layers, each layer contains a number of neurons.
-The network structure as shown in Fig. 1.
+According to the learning rule, BP neural network method can adjust the weighted value of the link chain to converge to the target through training.
+The architecture of the BP neural network method is composed of several layers of interconnected neurons, usually including the input layer, output layer and several hidden layers, and each layer contains a number of neurons.
+The network structure is shown in Fig. 1, where the number of input values is 3, the number of hidden-layer units is 15, the number of output layers is 1, and the number of output values is 1.

-In this paper, we study the known nuclear masses in databases (AME2003, AME2012, AME2016), and obtain the residual interaction of odd-A and even-A nuclei by using Eq.
-(2).
-First, we use the BP neural network to train the samples with odd-A nuclei and even-A nuclei of $\delta V_{1p-1n}$; second, with the proton number ($Z$), neutron number ($N$) and mass number ($A$) as the inputs of the network, the global minimum error is allowed to be 10$^{-8}$; third, we use output to describe and predict residual interaction.
-The nuclear mass of $A\geq100$ is obtained by the residual interaction calculated values combined with the database, we then compared with the experimental values.
-The RMSDs and training times are listed in Table 1.
+The learning process is as follows: (1) Select training data set; (2) Select a sample from the training data and input the information into the network; (3) Calculate the output of each layer node after neuron treatment; (4) Calculating the output error of the neural network and made a comparison with the setting error, if the requirement is met, the calculation stops, otherwise step 5 will continue; (5) From the output layer to the first hidden layer, the error will be reduced according to the principle, and the connection weights and thresholds of each neuron in the neural network will be adjusted; (6) Repeat (3) - (5) steps to the sample until the error of the training data meets the requirement.

+In this paper, using the 'newff' function provided by the neural network toolbox of MATLAB 2015b to create the forward BP neural network, and then to study the proton-neutron residual interactions.
+The main steps are as follows: with the proton number ($Z$), neutron number ($N$) and residual interactions as the input sample of the network, and set the output sample; obtained the BP network corresponding to the input and the output sample; network parameters are set as global minimum error $10^{-8}$, the number of intervals displayed 25, maximum training times 8000 and learning rate 0.03; then trained the network by using 'train' function; output the residual interaction.